UoS-TV/VOI/docs/bookings.md

 ### Departmental Driving Test

 Any student of the FVPT degree or the Institute of Sound Recording may take the Department's driving test and then be eligible, subject to the rules above, to drive a Departmental van.
 Therefore, you should arrange with the Department Vehicle Manager to take the test as soon as possible.
-During the test you will be asked to produce your driving licence (including the digital counterpart licence found here: <https://www.gov.uk/view-driving-licence> ) and may be required to demonstrate your knowledge of the Highway Code, your ability to drive the van safely, and your knowledge of its dimensions, tyre pressures etc. Please ensure that you have completed the driver approval form and have ready all parts of your driving licence before arriving at the department for your test.
+During the test you will be asked to produce your driving licence (including the digital counterpart licence found here: <https://www.gov.uk/view-driving-licence>) and may be required to demonstrate your knowledge of the Highway Code, your ability to drive the van safely, and your knowledge of its dimensions, tyre pressures etc. Please ensure that you have completed the driver approval form and have ready all parts of your driving licence before arriving at the department for your test.
 The cost of your first test will be borne by the Department; if you fail and need to be re-tested you may be charged for the re-test.

-## Using your own car to transport department of music and media property
+## Using your own car to transport Department of Music and Media property

 To ensure that the insurance cover is not invalidated, you may only put the department's property in a vehicle other than the department's vans under the following conditions: